hakuhodo-technologies/scope-rl/docs/documentation/index.rst

-OFRL; a Python library for offline reinforcement learning, off-policy evaluation, and selection
+SCOPE-RL; a Python library for offline reinforcement learning, off-policy evaluation, and selection
 ===================================

 .. card:: logo